cyclone-github/atomic_pwn/README.md

 ### POC tools to extract and decrypt Atomic vault wallets
 _**This toolset is proudly the first publicly released Atomic Vault extractor / decryptor.**_
 - Contact me at https://forum.hashpwn.net/user/cyclone if you need help recovering your Atomic wallet password or seed phrase
+- Note: atomic_extractor supports hashcat mode 30020 for convenience, but this is a third-party module that is not affiliated with or included in the official hashcat beta or release builds at https://github.com/hashcat/hashcat

 ### Atomic vault location:
 - Linux: `/home/$USER/.config/atomic/Local\ Storage/leveldb/`